usnistgov/ESV-Server/Entropy Source Validation Protocol.md

 In the above case, the `<eaId>` and `<dfId>` are determined by the response from the server during the `POST /esv/v1/entropyAssessments` request.
 Multiple data file upload URLs will be provided by the server.
 The client is responsible for uploading the appropriate file to each URL.
 The files may be submitted in any order, but as the hashes are required in the previous `POST /esv/v1/entropyAssessments`, the files should be ready from the beginning.

+After a file has been submitted, a user may issue a `GET /esv/v1/entropyAssessments/<eaId>/dataFiles/<dfId>` to view the status of the submission through the testing process.
+Normally the file will complete entirely in about 5 minutes.
+There may be a handful of potential statuses displayed.
+"Uploaded" states that the file was received and no action has been taken yet.
+"RunStarted" indicates the testing has begun.
+"Successful" indicates the testing completed and will also display the results.
+"Error" states are met with appropriate error information.

 ### Supporting Documentation Files

 Supporting documentation files are documents that explain the model behind the noise source in addition to other non-testable requirements of SP800-90B.
 The clients shall only upload Microsoft Word or PDF files: `.doc`, `.docx`, or `.pdf`.